vmware-tanzu/cluster-api-provider-bringyourownhost/CONTRIBUTING.md

 ### Raising a PR
 * all PRs should be raised against the main branch of [cluster-api-provider-bringyourownhost](https://github.com/vmware-tanzu/cluster-api-provider-bringyourownhost)
+* all code changes should be accompanied with corresponding unit / integration tests (if for some reason, the code is not unit / integration testable, add enough justification in the PR.
+Although, this almost should never be the case.)

 ### Contributor License Agreement
 All contributors to this project must have a signed Contributor License